stringzzz/CORA_Crackme_Generator/README.md

 to anyone who used this program before that date, as they may have wasted a lot of time trying to solve something that didn't even work properly. (>_<)

+Realized another bug: Any level involving a fixed-size array for operations such as XOR, ADD % 128, etc. are likely to cause a SEG FAULT when inputting a password longer than the array size (Array size == strlen(correct password), so I guess that's one way to know you have the wrong password... :P).
+I know what needs to be done to fix it, I just haven't gotten to it yet.
+I'm sure it will bother me to the point where I feel I have to fix it.

 !!!!!!!!!!!!!!!!

 CORA: Crackme Originating Randomizing Automator